Esri/serlio/README_linux_osx.md

    MAYA_PLUG_IN_PATH=$PLUGINDIR/plug-ins
    MAYA_SCRIPT_PATH=$PLUGINDIR/scripts
    ```
-1. Start maya (note: you may want to start maya from a shell to see the prt4maya log output)
+1. Start maya (note: you may want to start maya from a shell to see the serlio log output)
 1. Open the plugin manager: Windows -> Settings/Preferences -> Plug-in Manager
-1. Enable `libprt4maya.so`
+1. Enable `libserlio.so`
 1. The plugin should load and a new menu item `PRT` should appear in Maya.